Affordable Spay and Neuter Surgery Options

 Preventive care services such as vaccinations, testing, and microchipping are also available at the time of surgery.
 The center follows the recommendations of the Association of Shelter Veterinarians and the National Spay/Neuter Response Team to provide high-quality medicine backed by the most recent science.

-If you are unable to afford a spay or neuter surgery for your pet, we have options available to help.
-Please give us a call to discuss.
+If you are not able to afford a spay or neuter surgery for your pet, we have options available to help.
+Please give us a call to discuss or complete this form.

 As part of our mission to increase access to veterinary care, Anicira offers reduced fees for non-profit animal welfare organizations.

 Why should I spay/neuter my pet?

 - Pets who are spayed or neutered live longer and healthier lives.

 - Prevents health problems such as mammary tumors in females and testicular cancer in males

 - Reduces roaming behaviors

 - A pet must be at least 8-weeks old and weigh at least 2 lbs

 - For cats, we recommend surgery before 4 months of age.